-After we had our house fire we had to drastically decrease or stuff.
+After we had our house fire we had to drastically decrease our stuff.
 After living outside of our home for months, I couldn’t handle living with it.
 I found that if the house was cluttered it stayed messier and I couldn’t find my peace.
 Are you living in a house with too much?
 Check out these 5 ways to declutter and reclaim your joy.

 5 Ways to Declutter

 It can be very overwhelming to see a great deal of clutter in your home.
 I am not saying that it will be easy.
 However, it may very well be worth it to slowly remove some of what you don’t need to get what you do.
+Decluttering the house can help you regain your joy and your peace in your home.
+I know I have more peace when my house has less clutter.

 Process the emotional attachment